-- Keep your butt down and the bar as close to your shins as possible.
+- Keep the bar as close to your shins as possible.
 It might even skim your legs as you lift it up.

 - Push your heels through the floor while you drive your hips forward.

 - Once you reach the top, lower the bar back to the ground.
-Don’t do this by first bending at the back.
-Do it in the reverse manner that you got it up there.
+Do this in the reverse manner that you got it up there.
 Push your hips back, and lower it as close to your shins as possible.

 The deadlift is another total body exercise.
 Nothing will build a better back than the deadlift.
 From the hips, to the glutes, to the back, the whole posterior chain takes a beating.

 Once you practice these exercises and get good at them, you can then start to throw in variations of them.
-Variations would include the close grip bench press, front squat, good morning, and stiff-legged deadlift.
-Combine these exercises with one of these HIIT routines, and you have a recipe for great muscle gain and fat loss.MUST READ: The Definitive Guide for How to Lose Weight
+Variations would include the close grip bench press, overhead press, front squat, good morning, and stiff-legged deadlift.